 - Mail, Contacts, Calendars: Fetch New Data -> Push = OFF, and Fetch = Manually

 - Shut down all extraneous apps.

-- Don’t use the Tracking feature.
+- Don’t use the Tracking or Guide Me features.

 - Be EXTRA cautious about leaving the GPS app in the foreground during sleep.

 If Tracking is off and the app is in the background when the iPhone is put to sleep, none of the apps we tested incurred battery drain.

 However, if Tracking is off and the app is in the foreground when the iPhone is put to sleep,